 - Humane treatment of food animals at the slaughter establishment

-- Ritual slaughter without pre-slaughter stunning
+- Slaughter without pre-slaughter stunning

 - Humane stunning and slaughter of food animals and post-cut management